mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/languages/index.md

     "coldstart_azure_bylanguage"
     "Typical cold start durations per language" >}}

 The charts below give the distribution of cold start durations per runtime version and supported programming language.
+They all apply to V2 and Windows, unless stated otherwise.

 All charts (except PowerShell preview) have the same horizontal scale (0-12 sec) to make them easily comparable.

-## Azure Functions V2

 **C#**: